jwpincus/face_finder/README.md

 This project is a fork of the basic facial recognition system I designed [here](https://github.com/jwpincus/facial-login-standalone)

 This fork is exploring using facial data to authenticate IOT device users that are registered with the site.

+There is a live instance of this running [here](https://re-cognizer.herokuapp.com/)
 ## Setup
 + this is a rails app.
 You will need ruby and rails installed on your machine.
 + This app uses a postgres database.
 You will need to have a PG server running, or be able to configure a connection to one.